F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 The 2000 Brazilian GP Qualifying

 For the first time in the 2000 season, the qualifying session witnessed a blistering Ferrari take provisional pole as Schumacher rocketed the car around the track.
 The car was indeed fast but only until Mika came to the track.
-Mika was tearing up Schumacher’s time to smithereens.
+Mika tore up Schumacher’s time to smithereens.

 Take a look at this run where Mika goes half a second faster than Schumacher.